DanceWest the community dance organisation for West London.

-We have a team of talented and professional freelance dance teachers.
-DanceWest carefully select and contract the teachers for each project.
-All artists have a DBS check and their own insurance.
-We also support each teacher with an assistant who supports to deliver the activity.
+We have a team of talented of professional dance teachers and assistants.
+We carefully select and contract the teachers for each project.
+All teachers have a DBS check and their public liability insurance.
+We also have a pool of teaching assistants who supports our delivery.

 Sonia Illescas: Sonia is an experienced Dance teacher and Choreographer specialising in Movement adaptation.
 She enjoys providing dance training to any-body and every-body, regardless of age and or abilities.
 For the past ten years Sonia has been teaching the principles of Ballet and Contemporary dance technique to older adults with and without disabilities.
 Sonia also has experience of delivering projects for vulnerable adults with particular needs with different conditions including: Dance for Dementia (English National Ballet, Age UK & Alzheimer's Society) Dance for Parkinson's (Rambert), Stroke recovery (London Hospitals) and Amputee outpatients (Queen Mary's Hospital).